The Queensland Government will contribute $4.4 billion over 32 years to fund the New Generation Rollingstock (NGR) project, which includes:

 - Late 2018 – All NGR fleet operational.

 The NGR project is being delivered under an Availability Public Private Partnership (PPP), which was awarded to the Bombardier-led consortium called Qtectic in 2013.
 Qtectic is made up of Bombardier Transportation, John Laing, Itochu and Aberdeen Infrastructure Investments Limited.

-As operator of the NGR trains, Queensland Rail is also undertaking a significant amount of planning and preparation work to transition the new trains into daily operations and is working closely with the Department of Transport and Main Roads to ensure they meet strict safety and performance standards.
+Queensland Rail will operate the NGR trains, and is undertaking a significant amount of planning and preparation to transition the new trains into daily operations.
+It is also working closely with the Department of Transport and Main Roads to ensure they meet strict safety and performance standards.

 In South East Queensland, the NGR project will support:

 - 131 positions for the management, design and commissioning of the NGR trains

 - 215 positions for construction of the Wulkuraka Maintenance Centre